ConfluxHQ/event-based-logging/README.md

 When implemented with teams empowered to make useful improvements, event-based logging can:

 1. Increase software reliability through improved definition of software behavior
-1. Provide a common interface between developers and Ops/SRE
+1. Provide a common interface between developers and Ops / SRE / live service support, or between one team and other team
-1. Increase operational awareness in developers
+1. Increase operational awareness in developers _and_ Product Managers / Product Managers
+1. Explore software run-time behaviour without actually running the code
 1. Decrease "time-to-diagnose" for live incidents
 1. Clean up logging: reduce "logorrhoea" (verbose logs)
 1. Help to prepare for approaches like Domain-driven Design (DDD) and Event-sourcing